John Yates (police officer): Libel case

-Advisor to Bahrain
+Adviser to Bahrain

 After findings that the security forces of Bahrain used excessive force, torture and summary justice to crush a popular protest movement, Yates was appointed to oversee reform of the police force.

 Subsequent to his appointment, Human Rights Watch criticised Bahrain's authorities for failing to adopt "critical recommendations" made by an independent commission that looked into extensive human rights violations during the crackdown on pro-democracy protesters in 2011.
 Joe Stork, deputy Middle East director at Human Rights Watch, said Bahrain's authorities had failed to investigate the involvement of high-ranking officials in "rampant torture or unlawful killings".

-In an interview with the Daily Telegraph Yates said kettling "would work really well around here" in the face of "wanton damage" and "vandalism".
+In an interview with The Daily Telegraph Yates said kettling "would work really well around here" in the face of "wanton damage" and "vandalism".

 Prior to the 2012 Bahrain Grand Prix, Yates condemned what he said were "criminals" attacking unarmed police.
 He told Channel 4 News, "Bahrain is a place, a beautiful place.
 But there are some problems in some of the villages.
 There are some daily skirmishes, very dangerous skirmishes between what can only be described as criminals who are throwing petrol bombs at police and otherwise attacking the police....
 What we see in the villages is nothing like peaceful protest.
 These are attacks on police officers, unarmed police officers".

 Yates claimed that reporting of events presented a "distorted picture" and that he felt "completely safe.
 Indeed, safer than I have often felt in London".

 The day after his comments, a child was admitted to intensive care after being shot in the chest by anti-riot police firing live ammunition and tear gas during a funeral procession for an activist killed the previous month.

 Strong criticism has been directed at Yates for comments he has made on policing in Bahrain.
 New Statesman senior editor Mehdi Hasan branded the former Met chief a "disgrace", and Bahrani pro-democracy activist Ali Mushaima called for Yates to leave the country: "John Yates is not welcome in Bahrain".

 Despite a man being beaten to death by police on the eve of the Grand Prix and the arrests of Japanese and Western journalists (their Bahraini associates were also badly beaten), the day after the race, Yates had an article in The Daily Telegraph in which he claimed that Bahrain was "bewildered by the world's hostility" and said the country "is not Syria".
 He added, "The abiding image I have of the Grand Prix last weekend was of thousands of people enjoying themselves at the post‑event parties".

 A week later, Human Rights Watch released another report on Bahrain: